 Many people even use frog fruit as a lawn alternative.
 It grows well in part sun to full sun conditions.
 Imagine replacing even a portion of your lawn with this pretty flowering plant.
 Rather than being an ecological dead zone like most non-native turf, it will bring your yard alive with pollinators!

 My goal in 2021 is to remove part of the lawn in our backyard and replace with with more native plants.
 You can bet frog fruit will be a big part of that.
-I’ve already started incorporating it in two places in my backyard landscaping and it is doing really well.
+I’ve already started incorporating it in two places in my backyard landscaping design and it is doing really well.

 2. It is very low maintenance